mastermueez/A-Cost-Effective-Framework-to-Predict-the-Ripeness-of-any-Fruit-Based-on-Color-Space/README.md

-# A Cost Effective Framework to Predict the Ripeness of any Fruit Based on Color Spread
+# A Cost Effective Framework to Predict the Ripeness of any Fruit Based on Color Space

 ## Citation Information
 This repository contains the code and dataset used for the paper given below.
 Please cite the paper if you use the code here as part of a published research project.